endurantgames/cosmiclegends/src/skills.md

     - Roll [Engineer]{.suspense}  to identify the weaknesses in a design before seeing it operational.

     - **Edge Success:**
-      You only have time to make one.
+      - You only have time to make one.
-      After this roll, your laboratory or workshop is trashed.
+      - After this roll, your laboratory or workshop is trashed.
 You automatically clean it up between the end of the current Crisis and the start of the next Crisis Countdown.
-      You use up the last of your supplies on this device.
+      - You use up the last of your supplies on this device.
-      The device is so complex that only you can make it work in the field.
+      - The device is so complex that only __you__ can make it work in the field.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.
+      - Anyone in your laboratory loses 1 Health.

 Explorer
 :   You're at home in the wilds, and have a great sense of direction.
 Optionally,